Farama-Foundation/gym-docs/docs/atari/atari.md

 - a grayscale version of that image or
 - the state of the 128 Bytes of RAM of the console.

+### Rewards
+The exact reward dynamics depend on the environment and are usually documented in the game's manual.
+You can find these manuals on [AtariAge](https://atariage.com/).

 ### Stochasticity
 It was pointed out in [[1]](#1) that Atari games are entirely deterministic.
 Thus, agents could achieve state of the art performance by simply memorizing an optimal sequence of actions while completely ignoring observations from the environment.